 - Senior Lecturer (Management)

-My research interests include organizational trust repair, management in the creative industries, workplace learning, and change management.
-I employ a range of qualitative methodologies including discourse analysis and organizational ethnography.
+My research interests include organizational trust and trust repair, management in the creative industries, workplace learning, and change management.
+I employ a range of qualitative methodologies including discourse analysis, narrative analysis and organizational ethnography.
 Currently I am working on an ethnographic study of socialisation into elite professions in which I draw on the theory of Georg Simmel, particularly professional differentiation and secrecy in organizations.
 My other current research project explores organizational trust repair from a process/context perspective and involves an analysis of rebuilding trust after repeated competency and integrity transgressions.

 Potential PhD Supervision Topics